 - Ask around, chat to someone in the industry, or call around to electrical businesses to enquire.

 Offer a resume with your personal information, education, employment history and personal attributes.
 Be confident and well-presented, make good eye contact and have a positive can-do attitude.
 Research the industry, the employer’s company, the position requirements, and sell your strengths and positive attributes accordingly.

 CIT and an Australian Apprenticeship Network Provider (ANP) can assist you in your endeavour to become a qualified electrician.

-An apprenticeship is a training agreement between the employer and apprentice and is usually for a three to four year period.
+An apprenticeship is a training agreement between the employer and apprentice and is usually for a four year period.
 The training agreement includes practical on-the-job experience where the apprentice is provided opportunities in the workplace to work with a tradesperson to develop skills relevant to the industry.
-The apprentice’s employment is supported by structured off-the-job training with a registered training organisation (RTO) like CIT, where the apprentice studies and develops the skills identified in the national electrical training package.
+The apprentice's employment is supported by structured off-the-job training with a registered training organisation (RTO) like CIT, where the apprentice studies and develops the skills identified in the national electrical training package.
 The apprentice will need to keep a record of all their on-the-job tasks (profiling) and the skills they are developing, and have their supervisor sign them off for the RTO to utilise in their training.